 You may even seek appointment to become their on-staff peer tutor, devising and disseminating learning strategies and promoting continuing education!

 In Edinburgh, there’s opportunity to teach almost anything you’re passionate about.

 It’s a city full of historical sites and lively festivals.
-The combination of the large professional service based economy and the colourful festival culture means there will be someone out there looking to learn something new, be it dancing, acting, singing, juggling... all the way to teaching study skills for student success!
+The combination of the large, professional, service-based economy and the colourful festival culture means there will be someone out there looking to learn something new, be it dancing, acting, singing, juggling... all the way to teaching study skills for student success!

 With this diverse sampling of interests currently found in Edinburgh, there is surely a place for you to share your expertise.
 And these areas are just the ones supported by local events and organisations.